weinman/practical-cnn/doc/instructions.md

 The second property of a CNN is that the functions $f_l$ have a *convolutional structure*.
 This means that $f_l$ applies to the input map $\bx_l$ an operator that is *local and translation invariant*.
 Examples of convolutional operators are applying a bank of linear filters to $\bx_l$.

-In this part we will familiarise ourselves with a number of such convolutional and non-linear operators.
+In this part we will familiarize ourselves with a number of such convolutional and non-linear operators.
 The first one is the regular *linear convolution* by a filter bank.
 We will start by focusing our attention on a single function relation as follows:
 $$
  f: \mathbb{R}^{M\times N\times K} \rightarrow \mathbb{R}^{M' \times N' \times K'},
  \qquad \bx \mapsto \by.
 $$
-Open the `example1.m` file, select the following part of the code, and execute it in MATLAB (right button > `Evaluate selection` or `Shift+F7`).
+Open the [`exercise1.m`](code/exercise1.m) file, select the following part of the code, and execute it in MATLAB (right button > `Evaluate selection` or `Shift+F7`).

 ```matlab
 % Read an example image